- Home

 Georgia’s Public Safety Memorial (GPSM) Grant

-The GPSM grant funded by the Georgia Lottery for Education and administered by the Georgia Student Finance Commission was created to provide educational assistance to the dependent children of public safety officers permanently disabled or killed in the line of duty.
+The GPSM grant funded by the Georgia Lottery for Education and administered by the Georgia Student Finance Commission was created to provide educational assistance to the dependent children of public safety officers of the State of Georgia permanently disabled or killed in the line of duty.
 The Georgia General Assembly appropriates funds each year during the preceding legislative session.
 For more information contact the WGTC Financial Aid Office or GSFC.

 HOPE Career Grant

 The Hope Career Grant is a state funded grant.
-Students within the Technical College System of Georgia (TCSG) receiving Hope Grant or Zell Miller Grant funds and enrolled in Air Conditioning Technology, Automotive Technology, Commercial Truck Driving, Early Childhood Care & Education, Healthcare Technologies, Business Education and Computer Science, Practical Nursing, or Technical and Industrial programs may be eligible for Hope Career Grant.
+Students within the Technical College System of Georgia (TCSG) receiving Hope Grant or Zell Miller Grant funds and enrolled in GSFC approved designated programs of study.
+Visit our website for a complete list of updated program.
 Students with a bachelor’s degree are not eligible for the grant.
 Visit our website for a complete list of updated programs.

 Georgia College Completion Grant (GCCG)